Norfolk Southern CEO Mark George and Union Pacific CEO Jim Vena

-The strategic rationale is genuine: eliminating costly handoffs between eastern and western railroads, cutting transit times, winning freight back from trucking.
+The strategic rationale is genuine: eliminating costly handoffs between eastern and western railroads, cutting transit times, and winning freight back from trucking.
 The execution risks are severe: every major American railroad merger in the past thirty years has produced operational chaos.
 The outcome will not be visible for a decade.

 The Context

-East of the Mississippi River: Norfolk Southern (headquartered in Atlanta, Georgia, $12.1 billion, 19,000 route miles across 22 states) competes with CSX Transportation.
+East of the Mississippi River: Norfolk Southern (headquartered in Atlanta, Georgia, $12.3 billion in 2024 revenue, 19,000 route miles across 22 states) competes with CSX Transportation.

 There are also two Canadian carriers (Canadian National and Canadian Pacific Kansas City) operating networks extending into the United States.

 This structure creates an operational problem.
 Freight moving coast-to-coast must transfer between railroads at junction points (Chicago, St. Louis, Kansas City, Memphis) where cargo waits while the receiving railroad processes paperwork, reconciles systems, and accepts responsibility.
-A container of electronics from a port in New Jersey bound for California may sit in a Chicago rail yard for two or three days, adding cost and unpredictability that makes trucking, despite higher fuel costs, often the rational choice for time-sensitive freight.
+A container of electronics from a port in New Jersey bound for California may sit in a Chicago rail yard for two or three days, adding cost and unpredictability that makes trucking, despite higher fuel costs, often the rational choice for time-critical freight.

 The Surface Transportation Board (STB), the independent federal agency with exclusive jurisdiction over railroad mergers, received a 7,000-page application in December 2025.
 In January 2026, they unanimously rejected it as incomplete.
-Refile is expected in March, with closing targeted for early 2027.
+Resubmission is expected in March, with closing targeted for early 2027.
 Critically, this will be the first major merger evaluated under the STB's 2001 rules, which require applicants to prove the transaction will enhance competition, a standard adopted after catastrophic service failures following earlier consolidations in the industry.

 The Case For: A Problem Worth Solving

-The strategic rationale for the merger is not manufactured as the interchange problem is real and shippers have complained about it for decades.
+The strategic rationale for the merger is not manufactured, as the interchange problem is real and shippers have complained about it for decades.
 Union Pacific and Norfolk Southern estimate that single-line service would eliminate handoff delays for roughly one million shipments annually, cutting 24 to 48 hours from coast-to-coast transit.
 Oliver Wyman, the consultancy, projects that faster and simpler rail service would convert 105,000 truckloads annually to rail in underserved central US markets.

 The companies project $2.75 billion in annual synergies, including $1 billion from operational efficiencies and $1.75 billion from revenue growth as freight shifts from highway to rail.
 Over 2,000 letters of support were secured, including more than 500 from shippers.
 SMART-TD, the largest American rail union, endorsed the deal after securing commitments to preserve all union positions.
 Over 99% of shareholders at both companies approved the transaction in November 2025.

-Vena's background lends credibility.
+Jim Vena's background lends credibility.
 Unlike financial engineers parachuted into corner offices, he spent four decades operating trains before running them.
 If anyone understands what integration requires, the argument goes, it is someone who has worked every job from brakeman to CEO.

 The Case Against: The Synergy Mirage

-The sceptics do not dispute the strategic rationale but the assumption that this management team, or any management team, can execute an integration of this complexity without destroying what they are attempting to build.
+The skeptics do not dispute the strategic rationale but the assumption that this management team, or any management team, can execute an integration of this complexity without destroying what they are attempting to build.

 The historical record is unambiguous:

-1999: the Conrail split between Norfolk Southern and CSX produced eighteen months of IT failures and operational paralysis.
+1999: The Conrail split between Norfolk Southern and CSX produced eighteen months of IT failures and operational paralysis.

 Reflections for Business Leaders